 One weekend, we made a trip to Hartford.
 It is located on the Connecticut River, near the state’s center.
-There was a fair going on near the river, and we also found some coffee shops open.
+There was a fair going on near the river, and some coffee shops were open.
 In general, I would say the city was quite empty and quiet.
 We did not find much to do here.
 Hartford and its environs are “the land of steady habits.”
 According to Wikipedia, the region has a relatively low population of adults between 18 and 25.

 As I played basketball during secondary school and we liked basketball, it was a must to visit the Naismith Memorial Basketball Hall of Fame in Springfield, MA.
 The game was invented here in Springfield in 1891 by Dr. James Naismith.
 The three-level museum recognizes basketball worldwide at every level, professional and amateur.
 The museum was fascinating to me, and I believe it should be for every basketball lover to understand and know the history of basketball.
 Also, there was a good gift shop to take the souvenirs home to the children to promote sports.